christopher-besch/homepage/articles/32_saints_row_3_wireguard/saints_row_3_wireguard.md

 WireGuard isn't capable of this.
 OpenVPN with it's bridge mode, however, is.
 Though, a layer 2 VPN like OpenVPN in bridge mode is much more complicated to set up.<br />
-So, with WireGuard games with LAN coop without a *direct IP* option don't work.
+So, with WireGuard games with LAN co-op without a *direct IP* option don't work.

 # Investigating the Matchmaking Process
 OpenVPN bridged mode was too complex for us to setup so instead, I started investigating the matchmaking process using Wireshark.